 MEET TONY AND MICHELLE

-Tony and Michelle are considered as internationally recognised experts in autism, with a combined knowledge and experience of over 70 years as clinical psychologists, authors, researchers and consultants.
+Attwood & Garnett Events was founded by Professor Tony Attwood and Dr Michelle Garnett as part of their vision to expand awareness, understanding and acceptance of autism amongst parents, professionals and the broader community.
+They are considered as internationally recognised experts in autism, with a combined knowledge and experience of over 70 years as clinical psychologists, authors, researchers and consultants.
 You will be delighted and informed with their passion filled presentations, sharing their experience with warmth and compassion.

-Prof Tony Attwood PhD
+Professor Tony Attwood PhD

 Dr Michelle Garnett PhD

-Dr Michelle Garnett is a clinical psychologist who has specialised in autism for nearly three decades.
-Her peer reviewed research has informed understanding of early detection, the female profile and the importance of good mental health for autistic individuals.
-She has co-authored six highly regarded books on autism, five with Prof Tony Attwood.
-Her 2018 book with Barb Cook is a seminal work on the female presentation, Spectrum Women: Walking to the Beat of Autism.
-Her most recent books Having Fun with Feelings on the Autism Spectrum and Ten Steps to Reducing Your Child Anxiety on the Autism Spectrum provide guidance to parent of young children on the autism spectrum.
-She regularly provides training to four Australian Universities.
+In addition to her extensive private practice, Dr Garnett has significantly contributed to autism research, authored influential books, and engaged in impactful speaking engagements.
+Her peer-reviewed research has informed our understanding of early autism identification, the female autism profile, and the link between mental health and positive outcomes in autistic individuals.
+She has co-authored six respected books on autism, including the influential Spectrum Women: Walking to the Beat of Autism (2018) with Barb Cook, a seminal work on the female autism experience.
+Her recent books, Having Fun with Feelings on the Autism Spectrum and Ten Steps to Reducing Your Child’s Anxiety on the Autism Spectrum offer invaluable guidance to parents of young autistic children.